tannerdolby/tannerdolby.com/src/about.md

     src: "/images/headshot3.png"
     srcSmall: "/images/headshot3-small.jpg"
 layout: about.njk
+pageId: main-about
 ---

 Hi there!
 My name is Tanner Dolby.
-I'm a Software Engineer and Mathematician based in California.
-I enjoy working with HTML, CSS, JavaScript, Node, React, Python, Java, and C++.
+I am a software engineer and mathematician based out of California.
+I enjoy working with HTML, CSS, JavaScript, Node, Python, Java, and C++.
 I'm interested in applying my skills to build software that positvely impacts the lives of others.
 I started programming in 2018 with Swift and began learning web development using [freeCodeCamp.org](https://freecodecamp.org) in 2019.
 Ever since then, I've been hooked on writing code and building things for the web.

 My academic background is in mathematics, that is I'm a self taught programmer.
 I like reading books and technical documentation then going and building things.
 This has proved to be a really surefire way to fully understand a topic or concept.
 Throughout my life I've always been a problem solver and enjoyed puzzles or logic games like Sudoku.
-I like to think of programming as a lifelong journey where there is always something more to learn or master, meaning there are always problems to be solved.
+I like to think of programming as a lifelong journey where there is always something more to learn or become better at.

 I spend most of my free time contributing to open source projects on [GitHub][github], learning new things, creating illustrations, building side projects, running, and making front-end demos on [CodePen][codepen].
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy][eleventy], which this website is built with.